CSBLaboratory/DTItool/README.md

 The selected metabolite in the related table can be removed from the list of virulence factors by clicking on this button.

 ### 13: Number of Workers
-The number of workers can be changed by edditing this item and clicking on the _Reset Number of Workers_ button (part 14).
+The number of workers can be changed by editing this item and clicking on the _Reset Number of Workers_ button (part 14).
 The default number of workers is 4.

 ### 14: Reset Number of Workers
 This push button will be activated when the value in the _part 13_, is not the same as the current number of workers.
 Click on this push button to change the number of workers.